 I for one had long been wary of sponges because they just had a mildew-y look about them.
 It turns out that the reason that they look disgusting, is that they are disgusting.
 They typically contain 10 million bacteria per inch!
 According to an NSF International survey of U.S. homes, 86% of sponges had yeast and mold, and 18% had staph bacteria, which can cause skin and respiratory infections, as well as food poisoning.
 To make matters worse, sponges are made with plastic, which is not biodegradable.

-When I need to really scrub pots, pans, etc. I’ll use my Full Circle Be Good dish brush, which is made from bamboo and recycled plastic.
+When I need to really scrub pots, pans, etc. I use a Full Circle Be Good dish brush, which is made from bamboo and recycled plastic.

 Plastic garbage bags typically go into in landfills, where they don’t biodegrade, though they do eventually fragment and coalesce with rainwater to create leachate, which poisons soil, groundwater, and streams.

-I try to use dish towels as much as possible to clean the kitchen because they have less of an environmental impact, but sometimes paper towels are necessary.
+I try to rely on dish towels as much as possible to clean the kitchen because they have less of an environmental impact, but sometimes paper towels are necessary.
 In that case, I use Seventh Generation paper towels, made with recycled paper.

 I think it’s important that we pause for a moment to note how nice our kitchen, bathroom, bedroom, living room, etc. looks when we’ve done a thorough cleaning of it.

 To mark that I’m done with my cleaning for the day, I like to light a natural soy wax candle.
-Candles create a soothing, home-y ambiance and signal to me that it’s time to relax and take in all the work that I’ve done.
+Candles create a soothing ambiance and signal to me that it’s time to relax and take in all the work that I’ve done.